City Break in Chania: Mediterranean Charm and History

 Culinary Highlights

-• Traditional dishes: dakos, lamb with herbs, kalitsounia pastries
+• Traditional dishes: dakos, lamb with herbs, kalitsounia pastries, and other seasonal specialties that showcase the island’s vegetables, wild greens, and aromatic spices.

 Best Time to Visit

-• Spring & Early Summer (April–June): Mild weather, fewer tourists
+• Spring & Early Summer (April–June): Mild weather, fewer tourists, blooming nature, and comfortable temperatures ideal for sightseeing, outdoor cafés, and relaxed walks along the waterfront.

 Who Should Visit